 Do I need to volunteer on a regular basis and need to take an active part in the class room?

 No. Parents do not have to fulfill volunteer duty days.
 However, even though volunteering is not mandatory, DKK requires volunteers for various tasks.
 These include being part of the executive, which is a parent volunteer group, helping during field trips to assure an adult to child ratio of 1:3 and working shifts at our bi-annual casino-fundraiser.
 DKK may also need additional volunteers to work in assisting our teachers and board members.

 How do I pay tuition fees?

 Fees are paid monthly by Pre-Authorized Debit (PAD) Agreement.
-The PAD Agreement form will be sent to you once your child has been placed in a class.
+The PAD Agreement form is required to be filled out as part of the registration process.

 Do I need to provide a snack and what should I send?

 Snack time is an important time to socialize and practice table manners.
 Parents/guardians are responsible for providing a simple, healthy snack and drink each school day.
 Snacks must be kept in a small snack bag or container with your child’s name labeled on the inside.
 This is placed in your child’s cubby during drop-off, and is not refrigerated.
 If sending grapes, they must all be sliced in half.
 Unsliced grapes will be returned home.
 Please do not send candy or pop as these may cause jealousy and result in problems.

 DKK is a NUTFREE preschool.
 There are a few students who have severe nut allergies.
 It is crucial that we keep nuts of all kind out of the classroom.
 Please read the labels of all food that you send with your child for a snack.
 Look for items that are clearly labelled Nut-Free, and/or made in a Nut-Free establishment.
 If it doesn’t mention anything about being nut free, play it safe and look for something else.
 If your child is like the many who love peanut butter…please feel free to try the nut free butters such as WOW Butter.